 Restaurants in Hong Kong City

-Hong Kong is quite simply one of the best places on earth to dine out and experience cuisines from around the world.
+Hong Kong is quite simply one of the best places on earth to dine and experience international cuisine.
 Some writers have dubbed the city the 'World's Fair of Food' and a 'Gourmet Paradise'.
-One thing is certain: with over 7 million residents, Hong Kong is one of the most densely populated places in the world and that means cut-throat competition and very competitive pricing.
-There are over nearly 10,000 licensed restaurants and countless more traders, stalls and mobile eateries in the city.
+There are over 10,000 licensed restaurants and countless more traders, stalls and mobile eateries in the city.

-Hong Kong is best known for its outstanding Cantonese cuisine and the freshest ingredients and finest chefs can be found here.
-The city's cosmopolitan nature also ensures that there is a dynamic mix of other cuisines.
+Hong Kong is best known for its outstanding Cantonese cuisine.
+The freshest ingredients and finest chefs can be found here, with the city's cosmopolitan nature also ensuring a dynamic mix of other cuisines.
 Sushi joints abound, as do pasta houses, bakeries, sandwich shops and just about every other style of food you can imagine.

 One experience you should not miss is trying the local dim sum.
-These are delicious, mouth-watering snacks prepared in steaming bamboo baskets and eaten as breakfast or lunch along with copious amounts of Chinese tea.
+These are delicious snacks prepared in steaming bamboo baskets and eaten as breakfast or lunch along with copious quantities of Chinese tea.
 Typical dim sum includes favourites like steamed pork buns, shrimp dumplings, beef balls and pan-fried squid with spicy salt.

 Hong Kong residents generally eat five times per day and most meals are eaten outside the home.
-Meals are typically small, and always accompanied by a generous portion of carbohydrates such as rice or mein (noodles).
+Meals are typically small and accompanied by a generous portion of carbohydrates such as rice or noodles.
 For the visitor this means plenty of places to snack and experience a diversity of dishes in one day.

 The Bostonian Restaurant